Jackieboy29/Giant/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git is a distributed version control system.

-Git is a distributed version control system.
-Git is free software distributed under the GPL.
-Git is a distributed version control system.

-12343543534